Axel13fr/CarND-Vehicle-Detection/writeup.md

 [image7]: ./examples/output_bboxes.png
 [video1]: ./project_video.mp4

+[hog]: ./output_images/hog_rgb.png
+[hog_yuv]: ./output_images/hog_yuv.png

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points
 ###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README
+### Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
+#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 [Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

 You're reading it!

-###Histogram of Oriented Gradients (HOG)
+### Histogram of Oriented Gradients (HOG)

-####1.
-Explain how (and identify where in your code) you extracted HOG features from the training images.
+#### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+The code for this step is located in the `feature_extraction.py` (in lines 86 through 96).

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: